mediavilleyt/APEX-Stage-Tests/README.md

 ## Week 1
 >[!Note]
->Deze folder bevat alle tests die nog niet aangemaakt waren voor Apex Office Print
+> This folder contains all tests that have not yet been created for Apex Office Print

 1. DOCX
    - Attach